Yamani (Shiism)

-The Yamani or al-Yamani (الیماني) is a pre-messianic figure in Shia Islamic eschatology, who is prophesied to appear to the people to guide them to the right path prior to the arrival of Imam al-Mahdi, the ultimate savior of mankind from the Shia viewpoint and the final Imam of the Twelve Imams.
+The Yamani or al-Yamani (الیماني) is a pre-messianic figure in Shia Islamic eschatology, who is prophesied to appear to the people to guide them to the truth of Imam al-Mahdi, the ultimate savior of mankind from the Shia viewpoint and the final Imam of the Twelve Imams.

-Al-Yamani's personality
+Yamani's personality

-According to Shia sources, it is not clear whether Al-Yamani is one of descendants of Hasan ibn Ali or Husayn ibn Ali.
+According to Shia sources, it is not clear whether al-Yamani is one of descendants of Hasan ibn Ali or Husayn ibn Ali.
 A tradition by Ja'far al-Sadiq about Yamani ancestry said, "[One] from the lineage of my uncle Zayd will rise from Yemen."
-There are different names for Al-Yamani in different traditions, such as "Hassan", "Hussein", "Saeed", "Mansour", and "Nasr".
+There are different names for al-Yamani in different traditions, such as "Hassan", "Hussein", "Saeed", "Mansour", and "Nasr".
 Muhammad, prophet of Islam, called him "Nasr" because he will come before Imam al-Mahdi.
-In some sources, Al-Yamani is mentioned as someone who invites people to the Imam al-Mahdi.
-Additionally, some sources call Al-Yamani "Mansour" and that he will assist Muhammad al-Mahdi in battle.
+In some sources, al-Yamani is mentioned as someone who invites people to the Imam al-Mahdi.
+Additionally, some sources call al-Yamani "Mansour" and indicate he will assist Muhammad al-Mahdi in battle.

 Appearance of Yamani

 In Shia theology, five signs are guaranteed to occur before Imam al-Mahdi’s appearance.
 One of them is the appearance of al-Yamani, the ruler of Yemen, who will invite people to right and truth.
-Ja'far al-Sadiq states the five signs that will occur before Imam al-Mahdi's appearance include: the appearance of Sufyani and Yamani, the loud cry in the sky, the murder of Nafs-e-Zakiyyah, and the earth swallowing a group of people in the land of Beyda.
-In another Hadith, Muhammad al-Sadiq says that Yamani appears from Yemen with a white flag.
+Ja'far al-Sadiq states the five signs that will occur before Imam al-Mahdi's appearance include: the appearance of Sufyani and Yamani, the loud cry in the sky, the murder of Al-Nafs al-Zakiyyah, and the earth swallowing a group of people in the land of Beyda.
+In another Hadith, Imam Ja'far al-Sadiq says that Yamani appears from Yemen with a white flag.